statebox/aragon-nest-grants-program/grants/Statebox/proposal.md

 The language is build around a mathematical theory that is sufficiently abstract that it allows translation of diagrams into different many different domains: frontend (JS), backend, offchain (WASM), smart contract (EVM/WASM), etc.

-Besides the natural fit of diagrammatic languages to workflow modeling, the category theoretic underpinnings allow us to construct correctness proofs of the translation of diagrams to code or proof the non-existance of deadlock in a user supplied workflow.
+Besides the natural fit of diagrammatic languages to workflow modelling, the category theoretic underpinnings allow us to construct correctness proofs of the translation of diagrams to code or proof the non-existence of deadlock in a user supplied workflow.

-Many organisations have specialized workflows such as employee onboarding, budget approvals, etc. For example, if two people must approve something, one could model this as follows:
+Many organisations have specialised workflows such as employee onboarding, budget approvals, etc. For example, if two people must approve something, one could model this as follows:

 ![](https://i.imgur.com/zIpsohN.gif)

-We propose to investigate and implement a (proof of concept) backend for Statebox that would allow people to create customized workflows that "glue together" various Aragon services and enforce a certain process-like contract, without having to write any Solidity.
+We propose to investigate and implement a (proof of concept) backend for Statebox that would allow people to create customised workflows that "glue together" various Aragon services and enforce a certain process-like contract, without having to write any Solidity.

 ## Deliverables